theshorttamperedclavier/theshorttamperedclavier.github.io/_posts/2017-07-19-unconventional-wanderings-in-the-east.md

 farmlands, and wetlands, and combinations thereof, throughout, we could still feel a difference.
 Moving past Karnataka and then Andhra Pradesh, the mountains weren’t like the mountains we were used to, the farmlands weren’t the way we were comfortable seeing in a local train journey or road trip.

 I wouldn’t be doing justice to this post if I didn’t mention, if I may add, a very interesting incident that happened in the train.
 As the journey gained pace, we pulled out a set of playing cards.
-A game of Rummy started, and all was well when two Railway Police Force officers boarded none other than our coach.
+A game of Rummy started, and all was well until two Railway Police Force officers boarded none other than our coach.
 Turns out they were there for a whole other issue, but when they walked past us they noticed playing cards and the senior of them stopped.
 _"Stop playing.
 Playing cards is illegal."_ (Gambling is illegal, playing cards is obviously not!)